-Costochondritis is an inflammatory condition in the chest area that causes anxiety and chronic pain for many people who suffer every day.
-The inflammation occurs in the cartilage where the ribs are joined to the sternum, and pain typically gets worse with deep breathing or applying pressure.
+If you weren’t already aware, Costochondritis is an inflammatory condition in the chest area that often causes anxiety and chronic pain for many people.
+The inflammation occurs in the cartilage where the ribs are joined to the sternum, and pain typically gets worse with deep breathing or when applying pressure.
 Though costochondritis can be mistaken for other conditions that cause chest pain, costochondritis is straightforward to diagnose and the symptoms of costochondritis are well understood.
 Costochondritis is one of the most common diagnoses for adults that visit the emergency room for chest pain.

 What is the Backpod?

 The Backpod is a firm but somewhat soft plastic device invented by a physical therapist from New Zealand named Steve August.
 The device is available for retailer at many places online including Amazon.
 You can see a photo of the device below.